Economy of Fiji

 The economy of Fiji is one of the most developed among the Pacific islands.
 Nevertheless, Fiji is a developing country endowed with forest, mineral and fish resources.
 The country has a large agriculture sector heavily based on subsistence agriculture.
 Sugar exports and the tourism industry are the main sources of foreign exchange.
 There are also light manufacturing and mining sectors.
+Currently Fiji embraces a market economy, years ago however Fiji advocated for a mixed economic system.

-Fiji Village quoted Energy Minister Lekh Ram Vayeshnoi on 22 September 2006, who confirmed that the Southern Cross Management Company Limited had applied for a license to drill for petroleum in Fiji's waters.
-The application was later revoked after exploratory reports indicated that Fijian oil reserves were severely overstated.
-Accepted estimates now range between 500 - 600 million barrels of Brent crude oil, with a total market value of approximately $4.7 billion over 20 years.
+The country's petroleum production remains at zero despite previous hints at reserves, and it relies entirely on imports to meet its refined petroleum product needs.

-Fiji has a population of 905,949 people.
-The country's tallest building is the 14-story Reserve Bank of Fiji Building in Suva.
-Fiji is a member of the WTO.
+As of 2025, Fiji's population was estimated to be approximately 949,992, reflecting a 0.73% increase from the previous year.
+The country's tallest building is the 30-story Grand Fijian Tower in Suva.